 About two shares gained for each that fell as the MSCI Emerging Markets Index closed little changed at 1,066.83 in New York, the highest level since March 2.
 Turkey’s ISE National 100 Index (XU100) gained 2.4 percent, while gauges in South Korea, Taiwan, Poland and Hungary rose at least 1 percent.
 Samsung Electronics Co.
 (005930) jumped to a record after an analyst said it will supply the touch screen for Apple Inc.’s new iPad.
 China’s Shanghai Composite Index (SHCOMP) sank 2.6 percent.

-Strains in global financial markets have eased and the labor market is gathering strength, the Fed said yesterday.
-Fifteen of the nation’s largest banks could maintain adequate capital levels even in a recession, the central bank said separately.
+Strains in global financial markets have abated and the labor market is strengthening, the Fed said yesterday.
+Most of the nation’s largest banks could maintain adequate capital levels even in a recession, the central bank said separately.
 The Shanghai index fell after Premier Wen Jiabao said easing constraints on the property market would lead to “chaos.”

 “People have been very optimistic, and I think too optimistic about the prospect for easing, especially in China,” John-Paul Smith, a London-based emerging-market strategist at Deutsche Bank AG, said by phone.
 “What we’re likely to see is the government trying to move to a more sustainable path to growth.”

 A gauge tracking Chinese property stocks in Shanghai sank 3.7 percent today, while Anhui Conch Cement Co.
 (600585), the nation’s biggest maker of the building material, fell 3.3 percent.

 Emerging-market stocks have gained 16 percent this year, compared with a 10 percent advance for developed-country shares on the MSCI World Index.